 The normal procedure for updating the EEPROM on Metis is by using the in-line programmer function as described in 'Updating Metis Firmware'.
 However, should this fail for some reason, or a Metis board is received in an unknown state, then the EEPROM may be updated using the following method.

 Ensure that any SDR software has been stopped and terminated.
-Load the HPSDRProgrammer software and select the 'Metis Boot Loader' Tab.

 Remove the power from Metis and connect a jumper to JP1, this places Metis into Bootloader mode.
 Reapply power to Metis.